ChainSafe/forest-iac/README.md

 - To create the infrastructure, run `make apply_calib` for calibnet and `make apply_main` for mainnet in the terraform directory.

-- Navigate to the ansible directory and run `make ping_calibnet` for calibnet and `make ping_main` for mainnet to verify the connection to the host servers.

-- While still in the ansible directory, run `make forest_calib` to initialize forest calibnet and `make forest_main` for forest mainnet.

 ## Observability

 ### Requirements